-More specifically "immediately" means that the notify callback must occur at the same instant in simulation time as the non-blocking try_send() or try_receive() call that triggers it.
+More specifically "immediately" means that the notify callback must occur at the same instant in simulation time as the non-blocking $try\send()$ or $try\receive()$ call that triggers it.
 However, there are two differing semantics governing when a pipe's notify callback is called depending on whether it is an unclocked pipe or a clocked pipe (see section 5.8.5.4.1 for a detailed description of the difference between a clocked pipe and an unclocked pipe).

-- For clocked pipes: the term "immediately" above means that the notify callback on the C-side must be called within the same call chain as the HDL-side try_send(), try_receive() or try_flush() call that triggered it.
+- For clocked pipes: the term "immediately" above means that the notify callback on the C-side must be called within the same call chain as the HDL-side try\send(), try\receive() or try\flush() call that triggered it.
 The term call chain, in this case, has the same meaning as the call chain of an import DPI call rooted on HDL SystemVerilog code and spanning into C-code.
 It is possible that the notify callback on the C-side may itself update the pipe using a non-blocking pipe call in response to the notify.
-However, the HDL-side try_send(), try_receive() or try_flush() call will not see the updated state before it returns.
-This insures that the number of elements sent returned by the try_send() call is consistent with the number that would have been indicated with can_send(), and that the number of elements received returned by the try_receive() call is consistent with the number that would have been indicated with can_receive().
-This also maintains consistency with the semantics of the state diagram in figure Figure 5.11 of section 5.8.5.4.1. - For unclocked pipes: the term "immediately" above means that the notify callback on the C-side is not called within the same call chain as the HDL-side try_send(), try_receive() or try_flush() call that triggered it.
+However, the HDL-side try\send(), try\receive() or try\flush() call will not see the updated state before it returns.
+This insures that the number of elements sent returned by the try\send() call is consistent with the number that would have been indicated with can\send(), and that the number of elements received returned by the try\receive() call is consistent with the semantics of the state diagram in figure Figure 5.11 of section 5.8.5.4.1. - For unclocked pipes: the term "immediately" above means that the notify callback on the C-side is not called within the same call chain as the HDL-side try\send(), try\receive() or try\flush() call that triggered it.
 Rather it is called from a separate process triggered from a local SystemVerilog event in the HDL-side pipe interface implementation.
-And this local event itself is triggered just prior to the return the try_send(), try_receive(), or try_flush() call.
+And this local event itself is triggered just prior to the return the try\send(), try\receive(), or try\flush() call.